 In addition, Fiji has some of the best soft corals in the world and hosts an abundance of tropical marine species.
 You might also be able to dive with a number of sharks around the islands.

 During the month of September, you’ll enjoy dry but cooler weather during this “high season.”
 Most of the time, visibility is amazing.
 Remember that there are approximately 300 islands to dive around in Fiji, so it’s best to book a liveaboard for this South Pacific destination.

-Editor’s Recommended Liveaboard: Fiji Siren
+Editor’s Recommended Liveaboard: Fiji Aggressor

 4. Hawaii, USA

 A favorite among seasoned liveaboard divers, Hawaii in the United States is great to dive at any time of the year.
 However, surface conditions tend to become choppier during the winter months and temperatures drop slightly.
 For this reason, we recommend visiting the 50th state from April to October.

 Most divers will want to head to Kona, where liveaboard diving can result in off-the-beaten-path dive sites full of interesting marine life.
 Inward currents and plankton-rich water attract megafauna in high numbers.
 There’s migrating whale sharks as well as a nightly symphony of manta rays.
 Sea turtles, stingrays, sharks and colorful fish round out an impressive array of marine life.